lamabeta/Introduction-to-algorithms/README.md

 ### Concepts

 The project solution heavily relies on these concepts as they form the core foundation.
-If any of these concepts are unfamiliar to you, we recommend referring to the provided resources for better understanding
+If any of these concepts are unfamiliar to you, we recommend referring to the provided resources for better understanding.

 | Concept | Resources |
 | --- | ----------- |